UTAS-Programming-Club/DiscordBot/README.md

 # Desired Features
 ## PC club members are welcome to contribute
+There is a section in each docstring for credits
-Type checking
+* Type checking
-Restricting reload command to committee members
+* Restricting reload command to committee members
-More commands
+* More commands
+* Anything listed as TODO within the plugins

 Based on https://github.com/hypergonial/hikari-intro/